 This information is included as a quick reference installation guide.
+Refer to the appropriate control panel installation manual for detailed system information.
 If the modules will be installed in an existing operational system, inform the operator and local authority that the system will be temporarily out of service.
 Disconnect the power to the control panel before installing the modules.
 This system contains static sensitive components.
 Always ground yourself with a proper wrist strap before handling any circuits so that static charges are removed from the body.
 The housing cabinet should be metallic and suitably grounded.